vymik/frontend_task/README.md

 1. User can find preferred location by entering city into input box and submitting the search form.
 2. User can’t submit form if input box is empty or contains non-alpha characters.
-3. Current weather information is show for user when preferred location is found.
+3. Current weather information is shown for user when preferred location is found.
 4. Weather information for upcoming 5 days is shown for preferred location.
 5. If location not found, error alert is shown.
 6. User can get weather information by User’s current location (location set by public IP).